 Doug Reside became Digital Curator for the Performing Arts at New York Public Library in January of 2011 after serving for four and a half years on the directorial staff of the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland in College Park.
 He holds a BS in Computer Science and a BA, MA, and Ph.D. in English Literature.
 He has been a PI on three NEH startup grants (The Ajax XML Encoder, Music Theatre Online, and the Collaborative Ajax Modeling Platform) and the co-PI with Tanya Clement on the “Off the Tracks” workshop.
 Additionally, he is the original project director of the NEH Preservation and Access funded Text Image Linking Environment (TILE) which is scheduled for release in the summer of 2011.

-Seth Shaw is an Assistant Professor in the Master of Archival Studies Program at Clayton State University.
-From 2007-2013 he was the Electronic Records Archivist for Duke University Archives where he was responsible for everything born-digital in both the University Archives & Special Collections.
+Seth Shaw is the Electronic Records Archivist for Duke University Archives where he is responsible for everything born-digital in both the University Archives & Special Collections.
 He received his Bachelors of Science in Information Systems from Brigham Young University – Idaho in 2005 and his Masters of Science in Information, Archives & Records Management from the University of Michigan’s School of Information in 2007.
-Seth teaches the “Managing Electronic Records in Archives & Special Collections” workshop for the Society of American archivists and has taught workshops for the Society of North Carolina Archivists (SNCA) and South Carolina Archivists Association (SCAA).
+Seth has taught workshops the Society of North Carolina Archivists (SNCA), South Carolina Archivists Association (SCAA), and Society of American Archivists (SAA) and has presented at SNCA, MAC, and SAA.

 William Underwood, Georgia Tech